Charge Mortgage of Land

 5) Discuss with the mortgagee all issues related to the title such as reporting and giving an opinion on title.

-For many people, purchasing property or a home is the single most important investment they are likely to make.
+For many people, purchasing property is the single most important investment they are likely to make.
 Their financial future as well as general peace of mind depends on making a legally sound purchase.
 Mortgages, finances, title searches, writ of execution searches and so on, add complexity to the transaction.
 As in all aspects of life, it is important that you are informed, especially if decisions need to be made.
-Once all of the results of my preparation work are assembled, it’s time to sit down with my clients and review the documents, answer their questions and resolve any concerns.
+Once all of the results of Howard Nightingale’s preparation work are assembled, he will meet with the clients, review the documents, answer their questions and resolve any concerns.